Solved: Could Mortgage Pre-Approval Hurt Your Credit Score?

 The best way to minimize the impact is to keep your credit score healthy in general.
 Here are some ways to do that:

-- Pay all bills before the due date.
+• Pay all bills on time or early, before the due date.

-- Don’t apply for a new credit card or a car loan when you’re thinking of buying a home.
+• Stay focused — don’t apply for a new credit card or a car loan when you’re thinking of buying a home.

 Does Prequalification Affect Your Credit Score?